Congratulations, mama, on your new baby! Being a mom is one of the most amazing things in the world.

 Okay so this isn’t something you can buy but mama, you NEED to have a little patience when it comes to everything nursing.

-If baby isn’t latching, try a new position but stay calm.
+- If the baby isn’t latching, try a new position but stay calm.
 Ask your partner for help with positioning.
 Add an extra pillow.
 Relax and try something new.

 9. A GOOD BREAST PUMP